suquamish/Tech-Challenge-PHP/README.md

 Build a RESTFUL service using PHP and Laravel to manage "users":

-- create a user
+- create a member
-- get all users
+- get all members
-- delete a user
+- delete a member
-- update a user
+- update a member

 Build a front end using Vue.js:

-- add a new user
+- add a new member
-- search for user by username
+- search for member by username
-- display a user
+- display a member's data
-- update a user's email and/or name
+- update a member's email and/or name

-User Model:
+Member Model:
 - username
 - email
 - name